DevBuilder47/BibleApps/BibleWidget/readme.md

 BibleVerseWidget:
 -----------------

 Do you need an easy way to memorize bible verses while you work on your pc?
-If so this app is for you!
+If so, this Bible Verse Memorization app is for you!

 ![Alt text](bibleversewidget.png "Bible Verse Widget main widget")

 Overview:
 - Displays selected or a random verses from the 1671 King James Bible (KJV) in passive flashcard manner that floats on your screen and speaks using Text to Speech.
 - You can easily read the rest of the chapter by clicking the 'v' verse reader button or the 'T' icon to view the topic.
 - You can also see the Chapter's', Book's, or the Entire Bible's Word cloud too by clicking the cloud icon.